 These are quite rich in taste and texture.
 So dahi ke kabab are great to make on occasions like when you have guests home or for festive meals.

 Dahi kabab are best served as an appetizer with green chutney or mint kebab chutney (recipe 2).
 Kebabs are usually shallow fried, grilled or pan fried.
-However dahi kabab are not good to pan fry, they taste delicious even when grilled in oven.
+However dahi kabab are not good to pan fry.
+As they turn too soft & do not cook well from inside.
+They taste delicious even when grilled in oven.

-- 1 to 2 green chilies chopped or paste
+- 2 green chilies chopped or paste (use as needed)

 - 1 to 1 ¼ tsp garam masala